aashishgoyal/perl-spreadsheet-mania/README.md

 **Reading the square:**

 Pick any square inside this big square.
-The top right cell of it contains the minumum cost of multiplying the matrices given in the bottom left corner of this smaller square.
+Each cell in the lower half of the big square represents a sub-chain of the matrix chain.
+The minimum computations required for this sub-chain is reflected in the corresponding cell(take mirror image about diagonal) in the upper half.
+Finally feel free to change the input and see the values automatically recalculate.

 ### Part-II : Floyd-Warshall algorithm

 **A brief decription of the project:**